SharmilaChandariah/docs/content/admin/administering-your-instance/administering-your-instance-from-the-command-line/accessing-the-administrative-shell-ssh.md

 ---
 ## About administrative shell access

-If you have SSH access to the administrative shell, you can run {% data variables.product.prodname_ghe_server %}'s command line utilities.
+If you have SSH access to the administrative shell, you can run the command line utilities of {% data variables.product.prodname_ghe_server %}.
 SSH access is also useful for troubleshooting, running backups, and configuring replication.
 Administrative SSH access is managed separately from Git SSH access and is accessible only via port 122.

 ## Enabling access to the administrative shell via SSH